15 Science-Backed Supplements for Gut Health

 Different types of wormwood have different properties, according to traditional medicine.
 For example, Artemisia princeps, or Japanese mugwort, may help treat inflammation and diarrhea.

 Moringa leaf can have positive effects on the gut microbiota, thereby promoting healthy gut bacteria.
-The researchers behind a 2018 study involving mice suggested that it can help reduce levels of inflammation in the body and help manage obesity due to its positive effects on the gut.
+The researchers behind a

 It may also help reduce the effects of leaky gut syndrome, which affects the lining of the intestines.